e-mail: bok@dhit.pl

 neodymium magnets

-We offer yellow color magnets Nd2Fe14B - our store's offer.
-All "magnets" on our website are available for immediate purchase (check the list).
-See the magnet pricing for more details see the magnet price list
+We provide yellow color magnets Nd2Fe14B - our store's offer.
+All "neodymium magnets" in our store are available for immediate delivery (check the list).
+Check out the magnet price list for more details see the magnet price list

 Dhit sp. z o.o. logo